sc-ventures/cloudbreak-documentation/docs/security.md

 #### Authentication with OpenStack

-After launching Cloudbread on OpenStack, you are required to create a Cloudbreak credential, which allows Cloudbreak to authenticate with keystone.
+After launching Cloudbreak on OpenStack, you are required to create a Cloudbreak credential, which allows Cloudbreak to authenticate with keystone.

 **Related Links**